NoraCodes/nora.codes/content/tutorial/Locking-Down-Firefox.md

 ### HTTPS Everywhere

 HTTPS is the basic underlying encryption technology for the web.
-While properly-configured websites generally upgrade HTTP requests to HTTPS when possible, you can install the [HTTPS Everywhere](https://www.eff.org/https-everywhere) extension (again by the great folks at the EFF) to make sure your browser checks for HTTPS at every website you visit, and upgrades to it if possible.
-This not only improves your tracking protection, but also makes you effectively immune to the [SSLStrip](https://github.com/moxie0/sslstrip) attack.
+While properly-configured websites generally upgrade HTTP requests to HTTPS when possible, you can install the [HTTPS Everywhere](https://www.eff.org/https-everywhere) extension (again by the great folks at the EFF) to make sure your browser check if HTTPS is known to be available and uses to it if possible.
+This not only improves your tracking protection, but also makes your computer significantly more resistant to the [SSLStrip](https://github.com/moxie0/sslstrip) attack.

 ## Config Settings